named-data/NLSR/docs/beginners-guide.rst

 before NFD is provided at [NDNNFD]_.
 Before installing NFD it is necessary to verify that the following packages are installed:

-#. libpcap libraries
+#. pcap library

    ::

-       $ dnf list --installed libpcap
        $ dnf list --installed libpcap-devel

 3.2 Downloading and installing NFD
 ----------------------------------

-This library is downloaded and installed in a folder called *NFD*, which should be created at the directory defined at § `1 <#intro>`__.
+This software is downloaded and installed in a folder called *NFD*, which should be created at the directory defined at § `1 <#intro>`__.
 The following commands need to be run as a regular user: